A GUIDE FOR PARENTS

 Tip: Please do not plan to visit your son or daughter when class is in session; they will not be excused from their classes to be with you.
 Some programs also have required fieldtrips, so you need to plan your visit around these.
 A good time to visit is during a semester break if they have one (not all programs do), or when the program finishes.

-The best way for you to think about what your child will experience abroad is to consider the analogous situation of when they first went away to college.
+The best way for you to think about what your student will experience abroad is to consider the analogous situation of when they first went away to college.
 Many of the emotions, fears, rewards and challenges are similar.
-When we do the General Cultural orientation with students, we draw this comparison.
 When they came to HWS, they needed to learn how to navigate an entirely new culture.
 They had to learn a language (what is "Saga"?, what is a "registration pin number"?, etc), obtain new skills (how to do their laundry, how to access their meal plans) and meet new people.
 Your student will have to go through all of this again abroad, but with the additional challenge of different social norms and customs (and sometimes a foreign language on top of it.)
 The process is exciting but also challenging.
 It can be difficult at times.
 To best understand what your student will experience, you might like to read the Getting Ready section of our website.

 One of the reasons why study abroad can be so challenging is that many students, despite our best efforts to prepare them for the reality of their experience, still go abroad with too many preconceived notions or unrealistic expectations.
 We try to address the most significant of these at our orientation session.
 The two areas where students experience the most frustration are email access and housing.
 As we noted above, people in many countries do not enjoy the level of internet access that HWS students do.
 That's a reality that we cannot change, though we do our best to make sure that some access is available either at their local host institution or in internet cafes.